SpektraSystems/Microsoft-Cloud-Workshop/enterprise-class-networking/README.md

 Please follow the instruction under https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/RDP%20CredSSP/README.md

 # Notes to Instructors / Proctors
+* As users doesn't have permissions to create new **resource group**.
+They should choose existing resource groups.
 * Users should **use** the **Azure Credentials** given to them to login to **Visual Studio**

 # Help and Support